zedapp/zed/app/manual/cheatsheet.md

         * When an item is selected, it will jump to the selected file
         * If no item is selected, it will create a new file with this path
 * `Command-.`: Run an editor command.
-* `Alt-T`: Show file tree (useful for exploring projects you're not familiar with).
+* `Cmd-T`: Show file tree (useful for exploring projects you're not familiar with).
 Keys within the tree:
     * `Up`: Move up in the tree
     * `Down`: Move down in the tree